 French Onion Soup Recipe

-- 6 large red or yellow onions, peeled and thinly sliced root to stem (see How to Slice an Onion)
+- 6 large red or yellow onions (about 3 pounds), peeled and thinly sliced root to stem (see How to Slice an Onion), about 10 cups of sliced onions total

 - Olive oil